Professor of Medicine, Pharmacology, and International Health

 Dr Flexner is an Professor of Medicine, Pharmacology, and International Health at The Johns Hopkins University School of Medicine.
-He is also an Associate Director, Graduate Training Program in Clinical Investigation, and an Assistant Director, General Clinical Research Center.
+He is also Associate Director, Graduate Training Programs in Clinical Investigation, and Deputy Director, Institute for Clinical and Translational Research.

 - ASCPT Representative, American College of Physicians, Council of Medical Specialties (1997–1999)

 - American Federation for Medical Research—Medical School Representative (1995–present); President, Eastern Section (1998–2000); National Council (1998–2002) President-Elect (1999–2000); President (2000–2001)

 - Secretary-Treasurer, American Federation for Medical Research Foundation (1999–2000)

 - Denison Research Scholar, The Johns Hopkins University (1980–1981)

 - Faculty Career Development Award in Clinical Pharmacology, Pharmaceutical Manufacturers Association Foundation (1990–1993)

 - Leon I. Goldberg Young Investigator Award, American Society for Clinical Pharmacology and Therapeutics (1994)